chrome1000/MultiSwitch/README.md

   -extra long hold : Wait time is 3 seconds longer than long hold.

 Tap, double-tap, and long-hold functions are mutually exclusive.
-All reset to false after a delivering returning true.
+All reset to false after returning true.
 Extra long hold is NOT mutually exclusive from long-hold.
 If long-hold is used, it will return true while waiting for the extra-long-hold timeout.